-Even though an X.509 certificate has a ROLE attribute (specifying, for example, that a actor is an admin), this refers to a actor's role within its organization rather than on the blockchain network.
-This is similar to the purpose of the OU attribute, which - if it has been defined - refers to a actor's place in the organization.
+Even though an X.509 certificate has a ROLE attribute (specifying, for example, that an actor is an admin), this refers to an actor's role within its organization rather than on the blockchain network.
+This is similar to the purpose of the OU attribute, which - if it has been defined - refers to an actor's place in the organization.